Last Updated: November 19, 2024

 In addition to considering general business name availability for your California LLC, you also need to think about whether your desired name is available as a URL.
 Finding a business name that can also be used as a web domain means your website will be easier to find and remember for your customers (or potential customers).

-Use our domain name search tool to see if your preferred business name is available as a URL.
+Use our business name search tool to see if your preferred business name is available as a URL.
 If the domain you want is still available, you might even want to reserve it before someone else does.

 You can also check to see if your desired social media handles are available.
 Social media platforms such as X (formerly Twitter), Facebook, and Instagram are huge avenues for marketing today’s businesses.
 Getting the right social media names can be an important factor in your branding strategy.